KTH/devops-course/contributions/course-automation/lerjevik-renstr/README.md

 1. Include a `.github/workflows` directory to the repository in the default branch.
 2. In the `.github/workflows` directory, create a file `upvote.yml` and add the contents of this [file](https://github.com/dmariel/devops-course/blob/course-automation/.github/workflows/upvote.yml) to it.
 3. Specify the path to the repository that you want the script to run from on `line 16` of the `upvote.yml` file.
-4. (Optional) Edit the label name on `line 46`, if you want to adapt the code for other courses.
+4. (Optional) Edit the label name on `line 46` and `line 60`, if you want to adapt the label of the code for other tasks and courses.
 5. Create a file `ISSUE_TEMPLATE.md` in the `.github` directory.
 Use the following [template](https://github.com/dmariel/devops-course/blob/course-automation/.github/ISSUE_TEMPLATE.md).
 It's possible to adjust course name etc. in order to adapt the code for other courses.
 6. Create a label `Upvote - Course Automation` (alternatively a label with the name you choose in step 4).
 7. Now the functionality is installed and ready to use!

 ## Criteria fulfilled

+*Note: the following section is a reference to the course criteria for the course DD2482 Automated Software Testing and DevOps course automation task.
+If you are not partaking in this course please feel free to ignore this section

 We believed that we have fulfilled the following 5 criteria: